Why choose Cal Poly for Computer Science?

 Some universities are not good at keeping their courses current.
 For example this ASU student complains about being taught outdated technologies such as JavaFX and Swing.
 This is not an issue at Cal Poly.

 The CS course catalog at Cal Poly is impressive.
-The first two years — this is when you learn the core of CS — are similar to other colleges.
-The difference is the junior and senior years.
 Cal Poly has courses on almost all important industry-relevant topics including Deep Learning, Distributed Computing, Distributed Systems and so on.
 (These courses are very important to prepare you for jobs at top tech companies such as Google.)

 While some of those courses may be available in other colleges too, they are almost always intended for graduate and PhD students, and undergrads are not allowed to take them.
+(For example, this Distributed Systems course at Purdue is restricted to those who are enrolled for MS or Ph.D. programs.)
 At Cal Poly — thanks to their undergraduate focus — these courses are intended for undergrads.

 Cal Poly offers 5 concentrations in Computer Science, including AI & Machine Learning, and Data Engineering.
 See details of concentrations.
 That’s in addition to Software Engineering, which is a separate major.